diku-dk/futhark-fproper24/README.md

-There is no attempt at automatically analysing the *cause* of performance differences - this remains a (very) laborious manual process - although some notes on the procedure is listed below.
+There is no attempt at automatically analysing the *cause* of performance differences - this remains a (very) laborious manual process - although some notes on the procedure can be found below.

 The benchmark suite is included as a Git submodule, pinned to a specific commit.
 It will work with **Futhark 0.25.17**, which was also